 Prior to today's trading, shares of the drugmaker had gained 12.26% over the past month.
 This has outpaced the Medical sector's loss of 1.41% and the S&P 500's gain of 0.17% in that time.

 Wall Street will be looking for positivity from LLY as it approaches its next earnings report date.
-This is expected to be January 30, 2020.
-In that report, analysts expect LLY to post earnings of $1.49 per share.
-This would mark year-over-year growth of 12.03%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.07 billion, down 5.69% from the year-ago period.
+The company is expected to report EPS of $2.34, up 35.26% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $7.23 billion, up 18.2% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for LLY.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for LLY should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.88% higher.
-LLY is currently sporting a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.45% higher.
+LLY is currently a Zacks Rank #3 (Hold).

-Investors should also note that LLY has a PEG ratio of 1.84 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Large Cap Pharmaceuticals industry currently had an average PEG ratio of 1.95 as of yesterday's close.
+Also, we should mention that LLY has a PEG ratio of 1.42.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 2.06 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report